gaia-docker/tugbot/README.md

 [![Docker](https://img.shields.io/docker/pulls/gaiadocker/tugbot.svg)](https://hub.docker.com/r/gaiadocker/tugbot/)
 [![Docker Image Layers](https://imagelayers.io/badge/gaiadocker/tugbot:latest.svg)](https://imagelayers.io/?images=gaiadocker/tugbot:latest)

+## Join the Community

+If you are interested in joining our community on [Slack](https://tugbot.slack.com), let us know.
+We look forward to your contributions.
+We gladly accept pull requests.

 ## What is Tugbot?

 It's widely accepted to run tests during CI build flow, but there are also some problems with this default approach.
 Here is a non complete list of such problems: